Painadath/PyEncrypter/README.md

 make it executable and run it

-If you found any bug kindly report it in issue page Currently the setup.py is not supported for windows(Mac is not tested(if you have a mac pc contact me samuelpainadath@gmail.com))
-This was a simple project for learning python3
+If you found any bug kindly report it in issue page Currently the setup.py is not supported for windows(Mac is not tested) This was a simple project for learning python3